Rights and responsibilities

 Everyone who uses University premises has a legal duty of care to colleagues, the general public and the University community.

-We aim to ensure that you understand the health implications of excess alcohol consumption and its connection to academic progress, finances or crime/misconduct.
-You can seek University or local support services for further information.
+We aim to ensure that you understand the health implications of excess alcohol consumption and its connection to academic progress, finances, crime or misconduct.
+You can seek University or local support services for further information:

 We believe that you should be entitled to access effective systems for handling any complaints you may have during your studies, as one way of ensuring the highest possible academic and service standards.

 You should feel able to make a complaint, secure in the knowledge that it will be fairly investigated.

 The complaints procedure comprises a number of stages and can be used for complaints about the delivery and quality of services, teaching, tutorial or supervisory provision, or any other matters relating to a programme of study or research.